KyleKao-a/Kyle-s-BSE-Portfolio/index.md

 I was also able to sow my flex sensor onto my back brace to prevent the flex sensor from falling.
 Since it was my first time sewing, I searched how to do a simple running stitch to connect patches of fabric to my back brace that would essentially act as a pocket for my flex sensor to slip into.

 ![Headstone Image](sewing.JPG)
-**The orange string that lines the cloth is an example of a running stitch, a basic light stitch that allows for the fabric to stick to my back brace.**
+**Figure 3.
+The orange string that lines the cloth is an example of a running stitch, a basic light stitch that allows for the fabric to stick to my back brace.**

 One challenge I had with the project was finding the right notification extension.
 Initially, when I started working on my notifications I downloaded an extension that wasn’t very compatible with the newer versions of MIT App Inventor.
 This left me very confused because despite following the extension’s documentation, the app wouldn’t send out a notification.
 I eventually switched to a more recently updated extension, along with allowing notification permissions on my app, which resolved this issue.
 Another challenge I had was with sowing on my back brace.
 I had never seen it before, so it was hard to get started.
 With my shaky hands, I was unable to make very precise stitches which led to a functional, but not appealing, design.